-The Kenyon Farm Fellow program provides opportunities each summer for students to work with a faculty mentor on research or scholarship related to agriculture at the Kenyon Farm.
-Project proposals may be submitted by student-faculty teams from any department of discipline whose interests would be well met by centering their work at the Kenyon Farm.
+The Kenyon Farm Fellow program provides opportunities each summer for students to work with a faculty mentor on STEM-related research or a high-impact experience with academic component that utilizes resources at the Kenyon Farm.
+Project proposals may be submitted by student-faculty teams from STEM departments whose interests would be well met by centering their work at the Kenyon Farm.

 Over 8-10 weeks, the Farm Fellow will gain experience conducting and communicating scholarship or research.
 As part of the Kenyon summer research community, they will join faculty and students from across campus for discussions, social events, and peer mentorship.
-Each summer one Farm Fellow will be funded by the Diane Elam ’80 Endowment for Kenyon Farm Fellows.
-Selections for these competitive awards are made by a committee of faculty members as part of the Summer Scholars and Summer Science programs, with input from the Office of Green Initiatives, which operates the Kenyon Farm.
+Each summer one Farm Fellow will be funded by the Diane Elam ’80 and Nancy Donohue Endowment for Kenyon Farm Fellows.
+Selections for these competitive awards are made by a committee composed of the farm manager and science faculty members as part of the Summer Scholars and Summer Science programs.

 Dates & Deadlines